unchartedsoftware/lumo/README.md

 ## Example

 The following is a simple application that creates a single `lumo.Plot` and attaches two `lumo.Layer` objects.
 The first layer `base` retrieves [CARTO Basemap tiles](https://carto.com/location-data-services/basemaps/) and renders them using the `lumo.TextureRenderer`.
-The `overlay` layer generates random points of varying radius and renders them with the `lumo.PointRenderer`.
+The `points` layer generates random points of varying radius and renders them with the `lumo.PointRenderer`.

 * [JSFiddle Example](https://jsfiddle.net/1rmbdmsw/)